Chart Color Schemes

 AreaSearch assessment of residential development activity positions Alexandria among the top 25% of areas assessed nationwide

-At current development rates, new housing supply should comfortably meet demand, creating favourable conditions for buyers and potentially supporting growth beyond current population projections.
+Future projections estimate Alexandria will add 1,912 residents by 2041 (latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development